 We’ve all been there, a first date, a business interview, meeting new colleagues: first impressions are important.
 What factors affect a favorable first encounter?
-Here are 5 ways to make a great first impression.
+Keep reading to learn how to make a good impression on an interview.

 First impressions are nothing more than the formation of a mental image upon meeting someone for the first time.
 This image is based on a variety of factors, including age, gender, appearance, posture, and communication methods.
 This initial judgment occurs in a split-second.
 To give you a visual of this minuscule amount of time, simply blink your eyes.

-How a person looks and dresses is Immediately apparent when forming a first impression.
+How a person looks and dresses is immediately apparent when forming a first impression.
 External factors are what we notice first, forming either positive or negative judgments based on obvious outward characteristics.
-It’s easy to make assumptions about a person’s character based off their physical appearance, though future meetings may prove this inaccurate.
+It’s easy to make assumptions about a person’s character based on their physical appearance, though future meetings may prove this inaccurate.

-Yes, first impressions definitely count, and taking the time to present yourself in a favorable light will pay off big time.
+First impressions definitely count.
+Taking the time to present yourself in a favorable light will pay off big time.
 First impressions stick and it takes time to counteract a negative one so keep in mind the following tips next time you meet someone for the first time.